UyghurHandwriting/UyghurHandwriting/README.md

 ## Style ClassName Rules:

 1. component level styles or styles that applies to that component myst start with component name with capital letter.

+TODO: Jul 18: turn all dropdownOptions to selector like "selectLanguageOptions" so that they are multi lingual